Omega-Studios-Team/SCP-Elevator-Interaction/README.md

 <h1 align="center">S.E.I - Configuration</h1>

 To modify the plugin config, start by locating your config folder.
 It should be found here: ``C:\Users\%UserName%\AppData\Roaming\EXILED\Configs`` then search the ``xxxx-config.yml`` **(xxxx stands for the port of the server)**.
-Then run it with a text editor (Notepad should work but i recommend you VsCode).
+Then run it with a text editor (Notepad should work but i recommend you VsCode or ~~Atom~~ :trollface:).

 ### You should see that in the config file :
 ```yml